EXCLUSIVE: The story behind Westcon’s Comstor Cisco launch

-Since their launch four years ago, Westcon in New Zealand has been distributing Cisco's data centre products.
+Since their launch four years ago, Westcon in New Zealand has been distributing Cisco's data center products.
 At launch the products had little traction and competed with heavyweight and traditional ally HP.
 It would've been a tough product to launch but that hard work by Westcon has paid off.

-To Westcon’s credit they have put a lot of technical and business development focus into these Data Centre products over three years and gained significant local traction especially in the rapidly growing service provider market which is natural fit for Cisco.
+To Westcon’s credit they have put a lot of technical and business development focus into these Data Center products over three years and gained significant local traction especially in the rapidly growing service provider market which is natural fit for Cisco.

-The local Comstor creation and its appointment to sell the other three pillars of Cisco’s architectures is the result of Comstor being the second largest global distributor for Cisco, the largest specialty distributor for Cisco and off the back of the work done by Westcon in New Zealand around the development of the data centre products.
+The local Comstor creation and its appointment to sell the other three pillars of Cisco’s architectures is the result of Comstor being the second largest global distributor for Cisco, the largest specialty distributor for Cisco and off the back of the work done by Westcon in New Zealand around the development of the data center products.

 In the two weeks since launch, Comstor has hit the ground running.

 Debbie Proffit, Westcon NZ’s national vendor manager has established the brand, moved existing team members and invested in a number of new resources with the addition of senior product management and business development expertise.
 Nicola Daulton, has been hired to head up vendor operations for Comstor while Andrew Little, was hired to drive business development for the enormous product range and Chris Kidd has joined to evangelise the security products.
 These new hires are joining shortly and expand the already strong team in place right now.